 Thoth: Called the Eight of Disks, it represents the spiritual aspect of Mercury.
-To Crowley it meant “the turn of the tide” and “the lowest fallen and therefore the highest exalted” (There’s the theory of the Ouroboros universe again.)
+To Crowley, it meant “the turn of the tide” and “the lowest fallen and therefore the highest exalted” (There’s the theory of the Ouroboros universe again.)
 He suggests the card is connected to the geomantic figure Populus.
-The gaudy tree is thick and leafy like broccoli, and it owns enormous bright purple flowers with orange and yellow pistels with a green center.
+The gaudy tree is thick and leafy, like broccoli, and it owns enormous bright purple flowers with orange and yellow pistils, with a green center.
 The symbol for Sol is at the top.

-In the trigrams we have Heaven in the below and Earth in the above is likened to the bright and powerful Yang force fucking Earth in their loveplay.
+In the Trigrams we have Heaven in the below and Earth in the above, which is likened to the bright and powerful Yang force fucking Earth in their loveplay.
 It is sometimes called Dragon in the Field.
 It should be noted that Aleister Crowley states “also the Virgin Earth awaiting the Phallic Plough” (The Tarot of the Egyptians, Crowley, 1944)

-The Scene: This is a picture of a friend of mine who experienced an awakening in which the God Ningishzidda talked to her.
+The Scene: This is a picture of a friend of mine, who experienced an awakening in which the God Ningishzidda spoke to her.
 She contacted me out of nowhere as a stranger, because the God told her to.
-I had the same experience a continent away.
-Sadly instead of listening to what he told her she chose to deny the experience and went on about her life and has experienced nothing but disappointment.
+I had the same experience a continent away, around the same time.
+Sadly instead of listening to what he told her, she chose to deny the experience and went on about her life and has experienced nothing but disappointment.
 I listened to him and have experienced a lot of enjoyment and my wishes in life have been fulfilled.
 She is a very pretty woman but I don’t keep in contact with her very much.
 I think that she is afraid of the occult and facing that side of herself.
 I see people fail in their True Will all the time because of fear.
-They think they can escape their destiny or True Will but they only put it off for another lifetime.
-I did experience apprehension and wished that I had not been contacted by him a few times in the months following my experience, but this soon passed with healthier thinking and a change of my mental conditioning and bad behaviors.
+They think they can escape their destiny, or True Will, but they only put it off for another lifetime.
+I did experience apprehension and wished that I had not been contacted by him a few times in the months following my experience, but this soon passed with healthier thinking and a change of my mental conditioning and bad behavior.